SWKineo/Paper-Helper/README.md

 ## Opening PDF's and abstracts

 To open the PDF and abstract of a paper, highlight the ID, then right-click it and select 'Open PDF and abstract'.
-The extension filters extra text before the ID, so it's okay to include some of the extra text on the same line (e.g. "Arxiv: .../##.##.gz").
+The extension filters text before the ID, so it's okay to include extra text on the same line (e.g. "Arxiv: .../##.##.gz").
 The quickest way to use is to triple-click anything on the ID line, then right-click the whole selection:

 ![chrome_Sv7CLg4K3W](https://github.com/user-attachments/assets/8813a01e-ef92-4d94-a391-ab9855d9431c)